 Return to sexual activity gradually.
 Talk openly with your partner about it.

-- Usually it is okay to start after 4 weeks, or when you can easily climb 2 flights of stairs or walk a half-mile.
+- Most of the time, it is okay to start sexual activity after 4 weeks, or when you can easily climb 2 flights of stairs or walk a half-mile.

-- Keep in mind that anxiety, and some medicines, may alter arousal and performance for both men and women.
+- Keep in mind that anxiety, and some medicines, may change sexual response for both men and women.

 - Men should not use medicines for impotence (Viagra, Cialis, or Levitra) until their doctor says it is okay.